reduxjs/redux/docs/basics/UsageWithReact.md

 * **`Footer`** is where we let the user change currently visible todos.
 * **`App`** is the root component that renders everything else.

-They describe the *look* but don’t know *where* the data comes from, or *how* to change it.
-They only render what’s given to them.
-If you migrate from Redux to something else, you’ll be able to keep all these components exactly the same.
+They describe the *look* but don't know *where* the data comes from, or *how* to change it.
+They only render what's given to them.
+If you migrate from Redux to something else, you'll be able to keep all these components exactly the same.
 They have no dependency on Redux.

 ### Container Components